sg-gs/lessons/ds/lesson.md

 -   Comments can be conversation threads (nested replies)
 -   Comments can have @mentions to other users
 -   Threads can be resolved/reopened
--   Need to show recent activity per file and per workspace
+-   Need to show recent activity per file.
--   Users want to see "all my unresolved threads" across all workspaces.
+-   Users want to see "all my unresolved threads".
 -   Analytics: which files are most discussed? most active users in reviews?

 ### Business Requirements